nus-cs2030s/2324-s2/docs/exercises/ex0-task.md

     user@pe111:~/lab0-github-username$ javac *.java
     ```

-    This only works all the Java files can be compiled without error, of course.
+    This only works when all the Java files can be compiled without error, of course.

 ## The `Circle` class